Voting & Representation Issues

 Representation through the Americans Abroad Caucus

-The Americans Abroad Caucus. was founded in 2007 in the House of Representatives, this Caucus counts about 18 members at present, representing many states and regions of the nation, from the West Coast, the Mid West, the South and the East Coast.
-The Caucus is co-chaired by Carolyn Maloney (D-NY) and until March of 2020 by Mark Meadows (R-NC).
+Another important body representing Americans overseas is the Americans Abroad Caucus.
+Founded in 2007 in the House of Representatives, this Caucus counts about 25 members at present, representing many states and all regions of the nation, from the West Coast, the Mid West, the South and the East Coast.
+The Caucus is co-chaired by Carolyn Maloney (D-NY) and Maria Salazar (FL-27).
 ACA maintains ongoing contact with the Caucus Co-chairs and updates the Caucus on issues affecting Americans living and working overseas.

 The National Taxpayer Advocate